lillllllll/LSTM-RDN/README.md

 step2, Training lstm-rdn model by lstm-rdn.m on Resnet18trainFeatures.
 Resnet18lstm_rdn1000 will be produced.

-step3, evaluating the classification accurancy with Resnet18lstm_rdn1000,
+step3, Computing the classification accurancy with Resnet18lstm_rdn1000 on Resnet18testFeatures

-step4,
+step4(optinal), Extracting the trainFeature and testFeature and perform final evaluation by using ExtractFeatureLSTM_RDN.m